For those buying into the Christmas Debt extravaganza, you can expect a hefty financial start to the new year.

 How many of you feel embarrassed if you don’t give a gift to relatives or co-workers?

-Oddly enough, they probably feel the same way because we are essentially giving stuff that people don’t want.
+Oddly enough, they probably feel the same way because we essentially give people stuff they don’t want.

 Probably not many of you so you join in so you don’t look like the odd person out.